mcreel/SNM/README.md

 # SNM

-This archive contains the code for the examples reported in the working paper "Inference Using Simulated Neural Moments".
-The most recent version of the WP is here in the archive, the file SNM.pdf.
+This archive contains the code for the examples reported in the paper "Inference Using Simulated Neural Moments", Econometrics 2021, 9(4), 35; https://doi.org/10.3390/econometrics9040035

 There is a registered Julia package ![SimulatedNeuralMoments.jl](https://github.com/mcreel/SimulatedNeuralMoments.jl) which allows convenient use of the methods.
 The code in the master branch of this archive uses the master branch of this package for the examples.